THE BELL

 1. Belbek Airport.

-3. The airfield "Southern" on Chersonese.
+3. Yuzhny airfield on Chersonesus.

 5. Evpatoria airfield.